Donovan blew the door of the psychedelic revolution wide open.

 Donovan’s songs were further inspired by his wanderings.
 Before he was ever signed and recorded, he hoboed and busked his way around the U.K. As his popularity grew, he saw the world as a touring musician and ever-curious traveler.
 Various locales inspired certain songs.
 A visit to Mexico’s Baja coast yielded “Sand and Foam.”
 Remote islands in Greece and Scotland were the settings for “Writer in the Sun” and “Isle of Islay,” respectively.
 The turned-on bustle of Los Angeles’ Sunset Strip resulted in the “The Trip,” the tale of a psychedelic sojourner who asks, “What goes on?
 I really wanna know.”
 Donovan even conjured the mythical lost continent of Atlantis in a song of that name.

 Though he was a fanciful apostle of youth culture, Donovan endeavored to bridge the generation gap with a conceptual double album in 1968.
-A Gift from a Flower to a Gardenincluded an album of songs for parents and another for children.
-It came in a box – a lavish touch generally reserved for classical releases – and featured a folder with a sheaf of poems.
-On the cover, Donovan holds a flower while standing in a field; on the back, he sits cross-legged with the Maharishi Mahesh Yogi, whom he’d met on a trip to India with the Beatles in 1968.
+A Gift from a Flower to a Garden included an album of songs for parents and another for children.
+It came in a box—a lavish touch generally reserved for classical releases—and featured a folder with a sheaf of poems.
+On the cover, Donovan holds a flower while standing in a field; on the back, he sits cross-legged with the Maharishi Mahesh Yogi, whom he had met on a trip to India with the Beatles in 1968.

 By this point, Donovan had begun moving beyond hallucinogens and embracing meditation as a more natural source of enlightenment and relaxation.
 He included this message among his musings inside A Gift from a Flower to a Garden: “I call upon every youth to stop the use of all drugs and heed the quest to seek the Sun.”

-Donovan continued to pursue his pacifistic, bohemian outlook in the Seventies with such releases as Open Road, Cosmic Wheels and 7-Tease.
+Donovan continued to pursue his pacifistic, bohemian outlook in the Seventies with such releases as Open Road, Cosmic Wheels (1973) and 7-Tease (1974).
 Themes of love, compassion and understanding have run throughout Donovan’s work, from his earliest recordings to albums of more contemporary vintage, such as 1996’s Sutras (produced by Rick Rubin) and 2004’s Beat Cafe.
-Donovan’s autobiography was published in 2007.
+Donovan’s autobiography, The Autobiography of Donovan: The Hurdy Gurdy Man, was published in 2007.

 Thirty years later, upon the release of Sutras, his outlook and methodology remained very much intact.
 “I never considered myself an entertainer,” Donovan maintained.
 “I always felt I had to be connected to something meaningful, or it wasn’t worth doing.